preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

-Community Rollup block
+Community rollup block
 =========================

-The purpose of this block is simply to list all or some of the Communities that is available in one or more Business Profiles.
+The purpose of this block is simply to list all or some or all of the communities that is available in one or more business profiles.

 Settings
 *************